SOUMYAPRATAPSINGH/SearchResearch/README.md

 Check your Python version:python3 --version

-If Python 3.12 isn’t installed, use pyenv to install it:pyenv install 3.12.0 pyenv local 3.12.0 poetry install
+If Python 3.12 isn’t installed, install it using a tool like pyenv:pyenv install 3.12.0 pyenv local 3.12.0 poetry install